Stephen & Sandy Sheller,

 Some of their most recent projects include establishing The Stephen and Sandra Sheller Center for Social Justice at Temple University Beasley School of Law, The Stephen and Sandra Sheller 11th Street Family Health Services Center of Drexel University, and The Stephen and Sandra Sheller Commons of the South Philadelphia Free Library.
 In 2015, Steve was honored with the Lifetime Achievement Award by the Legal Intelligencer.
 In June of this year, Steve will be bestowed an honorary doctoral degree from Drexel University in recognition of his outstanding civic contributions.
 Among the many distinguished honors Sandy has received are The Women Against Abuse 2015 Woman of the Year Award, and in that same year, her induction into the Drexel 100 Alumni Hall of Fame.
 Sandy and Steve, you are our heroes!

-We are honored to recognize Pearl Dick as our 2017 Artist as Hero
+Pearl Dick, our 2017 Artist as Hero

 Over the years, Pearl has generously donated her art to support NLM’s programs for young people.
 In her hometown of Chicago, Pearl is actively involved with several organizations dedicated to improving the lives of teens.
 In addition to volunteering as a teaching artist with a local after-school program, she recently launched a glassblowing program for teens who have experienced violence-related trauma, in partnership with a non-profit providing arts education to underserved communities.
 Pearl, you use your art to heal and empower, and you are our hero.